dave-oregan/FinanceWebsite/README.md

 ## What does this program do?

 The Monthly Finance Calculator is a website that aims to make monthly budgeting simple, stressless, and free.
+No data is stored, provided much wanted privacy in the modern world.
 Managing your money has never been easier!

 This website is compatible with all device types.